-The Programme for the International Assessment of Adult Competencies (PIAAC) is an Organisation for Economic Cooperation and Development (OECD) survey which will measure adult skills and competencies.
+The Programme for the International Assessment of Adult Competencies (PIAAC) is an Organisation for Economic Cooperation and Development (OECD) survey which measures adult skills and competencies.
 These competencies include literacy, numeracy and problem solving skills, with a particular focus on skills needed for success in the information age.
-PIAAC will have an emphasis on the skills used by people in their jobs and will include information on the use of reading and numeracy at work as well as other workplace skills including team working, communication, presentation and information and technology skills.
-Twenty-five countries are participating in PIAAC including Australia, the USA, the UK, Canada, Japan and Korea.
+PIAAC has an emphasis on the skills used by people in their jobs and includes information on the use of reading and numeracy at work as well as other workplace skills including team work, communication, presentation and information and technology skills.
+Twenty-four countries are participating in PIAAC including Australia, the USA, the UK, Canada, Japan and Korea.

 Frequently Asked Questions

 PIAAC is expected to be conducted internationally every ten years.
 Fieldwork for PIAAC commenced internationally in late 2011, with the Australian survey carried out by the Australian Bureau of Statistics (ABS) between October 2011 and March 2012.

 How many Australians were surveyed?